WANT and Communication

 While we are able to attach meaning to want and eat, can an early communicator?

-When we are teaching early communicators, who may have developmental delay or intellectual disabilities, it is essential to think about the vocabulary that we are using.
+When we are teaching early communicators, who may have developmental delays or intellectual disabilities, it is essential to think about the vocabulary that we are using.

 Start with functional and meaningful vocabulary!

-Want is an important component of our lexicon that emphasizes a desire.
-However, it can take the place of functional words and loses its meaning as a “carrier phrase”.
+Want is an important component of our lexicon that emphasizes desire.
+However, it can take the place of functional words and lose its meaning as a “carrier phrase”.
 We do not need to get rid of want, but simply look at when to add this to vocabulary.

 Questions to ask: